-STATE FARM's records show that you are, or previously were, a STATE FARM insured and that you received a payment from STATE FARM for the total loss of your automobile based upon an Autosource valuation that usually, but not in every case, took a deduction for "Typical Negotiation Adjustment."
-When present, this deduction reduced what STATE FARM paid to settle your claim.
+STATE FARM's records show that you are, or previously were, a STATE FARM insured and that you received a payment from STATE FARM for the total loss of your vehicle based upon an Autosource valuation that usually, but not in every case, took a deduction for "Typical Negotiation Adjustment" or "Condition Deduction."

 This notice explains that the Court has allowed, or "certified," a class action lawsuit that may affect you.
 You have legal rights and options that you may exercise before the Court holds a trial.
-The trial is to decide whether the claims being made against STATE FARM on your behalf are correct.
+The trial is to decide whether the claims being made against STATE FARM, on your behalf, are correct.
 Judge Marsha J. Pechman of the United States District Court for the Western District of Washington is overseeing this class action.
-The lawsuit is known as Kelley v.
-State Farm Mutual Automobile Insurance Company, No. 20-cv-454-MJP and was "certified" by the Court to be tried as a class action.
+This lawsuit, originally filed as Jama v.
+State Farm Fire and Casualty Co., No. 20-cv-652-MJP, has been consolidated with another for purposes of trial.
+That lawsuit is Kelley v.
+State Farm Mutual Automobile Insurance Company, No. 20-CV-454-MJP.
+Both lawsuits were "certified" by the Court and will be tried as a class action.